GarciaInes/Scrum-Mastering/README.md

 With the recent release on Github web, once you have you own branch you can just type . (yes a full stop) and will open up this repository on web version that you can work from if you prefer, something like this:
 ![Sample](https://github.com/GarciaInes/Scrum-Mastering/blob/main/Sample%20Github%20Web.png)

+You can also ping me here or at https://twitter.com/inescapinezka for support if need be!